Undergraduate Core Curriculum

 If you would like to learn more about courses, requirements, and opportunities for the Core Curriculum, please click here.

-Students wishing to satisfy a core-curriculum requirement while abroad should consult with their academic advisor and the Core Director well in advance of their intended semester abroad.
+Students wishing to satisfy a Core curriculum requirement while abroad should consult with their academic advisor and the Core Director well in advance of their intended semester abroad.

 Like all matriculated students, transfer students must complete Le Moyne's Core curriculum.
-The intent of the core program for transfer students is to ensure the integrity of a Le Moyne education while acknowledging the importance of flexibility when transferring credits from other institutions.
+The intent of the Core curriculum for transfer students is to ensure the integrity of a Le Moyne education while acknowledging the importance of flexibility when transferring credits from other institutions.
 Transfer students should speak with personnel in Le Moyne's Office of Admissions and the Office of the Registrar to determine maximum credit for college work already completed.